Guled06/Bootstrap-Portfolio/README.md

 I created a three html files (pages).
 I created an home.html, portfolio.html and a contact.html pages.
 I linked each of these html pages with a bootstrap css links.
 Within each of the pages, I linked them with a separate my own person css links.
 For example, the home.html is linked with a boostrap css link AND a home.css link.

+I changed the name of my index.html to home.html.
+In the screenshots, you might see the old name (index.html), so don't be alarmed.

 The porfolio.html is linked to a boostrap css link AND a porfolio.css link.

 The contact.html is linked to a bostrap css link AND a contact.css link.